 At this hub you can also find our Tea & Talk Table, a space where older people in the community can come for free cuppa and a chat with one of our friendly volunteers.

-Fresh ‘n’ Green has a variety of stalls with the emphasis on good quality fresh produce (meat, fruit & veg, cheese, olives) sourced from local producers where possible.
-We also feature juices, pickles and preserves, teas from around the world, fresh popcorn, plants and flowers.
+Fresh ‘n’ Green has a variety of stalls with the emphasis on good quality fresh produce (meat, fruit & veg, cheese, olives, fish, bread) sourced from local producers where possible.
+We also feature pickles, preserves, plants and flowers.
 Our aim is that people can now do a week’s shopping at Feast and from local shops.

 Whether you’re a keen foodie, committed to local produce, or simply fancy a bite to eat, the Food Fair will have something to suit you.